 The beginning of December is the time when goals come back into view.
-Did you achieve your goals for 2022?
-What new goals will you set for 2023?
+Did you achieve your goals for 2024?
+What new goals will you set for 2025?

 If you do anything with a computer, make this goal a priority: backup everything you have.

-I can truthfully say that my schooling achieved one of its goals – for me to be a life-long learner.
-I’m always learning.
 Interestingly, “learner” is also one of my strengths based on the book, “Teach With Your Strengths” by Rosanne Liesveld and Jo Ann Miller with Jennifer Robinson.
-My other strengths, if you’re interested, were ideation, connectedness, input and responsibility when I first took the test over 15 years ago.
+My other strengths, if you’re interested, were ideation, connectedness, input and responsibility when I first took the test almost 20 years ago.
 A recent revisit to the test showed that three of them are the same – learner, ideation, and input – but the other top two are now “strategic” and “individualization.”
 One of my mentors noted those strengths are a scary combination relative to innovation, in that I’m more likely to see improvements that can be made rather than creating something completely new.
 She told me, “You’ll come up with the solution and get it done…and if you don’t, it will haunt you until you find how it can get done.”

 The variable factor is “how” that learning takes place.
 A couple of years ago, I realized the importance of backing up all my files, folders, important documents and financial records.
 My laptop computer is backed up to a secure cloud service so that no important files are lost, and my photos, songs and apps in my iPhone and iPad are backed up to a cloud-based backup service.

-We also have a computer where my wife and I store all the information relative to the non-profit organization we began thirteen years ago to help students in our local school district afford private music lessons and camp experiences.
+We also have a computer where my wife and I store all the information relative to the non-profit organization we began fifteen years ago to help students in our local school district afford private music lessons and camp experiences.
 This computer is used once a month to reconcile the checkbook, as well as during the the Fall to generate request and acknowledgement letters for the signature event which raises the lion’s share of the fund’s revenue.
 Because it always stays at home, and is used infrequently, there is anti-virus installed, but it wasn’t routinely “backed up.”

 Guess which device “failed?”

-That’s when I learned more about hard drives than I ever wanted to.
 In a nutshell, if you’re not backing up your laptop or notebook computer, as well as protecting it with anti-virus software, you need to do it.
 Here’s why, and what the big box stores or online shopping portals won’t tell you.

 Laptops are being phased out by the computer industry in favor of tablet computers – not just the tablets like iPads and Galaxy tablets, but technologies like Chromebooks.
 Laptops have a mechanical hard drive that stores information.
 Over the past decade, laptops have become smaller and lighter, resulting in Ultrabooks and netbooks.
 Also, hard drives are being manufactured that hold more and more data since videos need a lot of space to store them, and, if you backup your iTunes library on your computer, it’s holding music, videos, and photo that require significantly more storage space than your typical letter or spreadsheet.